BlockDFL: A Blockchain-based Fully Decentralized Peer-to-Peer Federated Learning Framework: Detailed Processes of BlockDFL

+There are two reasons for adopting median-based testing in stead of Krum to select local updates: 1) The complexity of Krum is $\mathcal{O}(n^2)$ where $n$ is the number of model updates to be evaluated, thus, Krum may not be appropriate to score a large number of model updates such as verifying local updates \cite{shayan-2021-biscotti}, where $n$ is relatively large; and 2) Krum suffers from the non-IIDness of training data, since non-IID data enlarge the distance between local updates.
+The non-IIDness has a relatively small impact on testing, as the local models trained on non-IID datasets do not lead to the inability to distinguish between specific two categories of data as poisoned models do.
+The experiments in Section \ref{subsec-performance} also confirm this.

-The stake filter ensures that most of the local updates tested come from honest participants, ensuring that the model updates before the median are un-poisoned.
-Median-based testing determines whether a local update is poisoned by comparing it with the others, instead of relying on a manual threshold \cite{zhang-2021-incentive} or baseline validation model which is hard to obtain in real world to judge whether an update is malicious.
+The stake filter makes most of the local updates to be tested come from honest participants, so that the model updates before the median are un-poisoned.
+Median-based testing determines whether a local update is poisoned by comparing its score with that of the others, instead of relying on a manual threshold \cite{zhang-2021-incentive} or a baseline validation model which may be hard to obtain in real world to judge whether an update is malicious.
 Therefore, this process is reliable and applicable.